kodedge-swapneel/springboot-on-minikube/README.md

  - IDE and JDK

-## Perform follwing steps to deploy springboot app on minikube :
+## Perform following steps to deploy the spring boot app on Minikube :

 ### If you want to start from the scratch without cloning this repository, then perform following steps: